ashenzar/HarukaAya/README.md

 SyntheticDoll is an open source Telegram group manager bot, this is a modular based Telegram Python Bot running on Python3 with sqlalchmey database.

-This bot can be found and used on telegram as [Yumeko](https://t.me/SyntheticDollBot).
+This bot can be found on telegram as [Yumeko](https://t.me/SyntheticDollBot).

 -------------------------------------------------------------------------------------